atbcb/ICTTestingBaseline/docs/06Dynamic.md

 ### Test Method Rationale
 To identify visual changes to content and component states that occur without a page refresh and to correlate those changes with equivalent programmatic and/or textual information.
 Content changes could include component state changes (e.g., closed/open sections, sort order, collapsed/expanded menus), dynamic and/or calculated values (e.g., "34 characters remaining"), and automatically updating stock prices.
 Content that changes in the course of a user's interaction with the content (including, but not limited to changes in text, component states, structure, relationships, or functionality) must provide a means by which the change in content is programmatically determinable or is otherwise available in text.

+Other WCAG SC's could have been included (1.1.1 Non-text Content, 1.3.1 Info and relationships, etc.) but since accessibility properties checked under 4.1.2 are adequate, 4.1.2 is the only SC in this test.

 ## Limitations, Assumptions, or Exceptions
-* Other WCAG SC's could have been included (1.1.1 Non-text Content, 1.3.1 Info and relationships, for example) but since accessibility properties checked under 4.1.2 would be adequate, 4.1.2 is the only SC in this test.
 * The state of form elements (checked, unchecked, etc.) are included in this test.

 ## Test Procedure for SC 4.1.2
 ### Select/Identify Content
 Identify changes in presented content.
 Examples include changes to images, navigation trees, data table sort controls, automatic information updates, form elements, revealed content, etc.
-* It may be necessary to use the mouse to determine whether state changes occur on hover, or on click.
+* It may be necessary to use the mouse to determine whether state changes occur on hover or on click.
 * Depending on the component, a change of state may be triggered by various actions, such as changing values or states of other components, toggling a function, entering data in the component, mouseover, etc.

 ### Test Instructions